dalequark/daleonai/_posts/2021-02-02-ai-dubs-over-subs-translating-and-dubbing-videos-with-ai.md

 ## Using the Google Cloud Speech-to-Text API

 The first step in translating a video is transcribing its audio to words.
 To do this, I used Google Cloud's [Speech-to-Text API](?utm_source=blog&utm_medium=partner&utm_campaign=CDR_dal_aiml_ai-dubs_020221).
-This tool can recognize text spoken in 125 languages and supports a handful of neat, new features (some of which are currently in beta), like:
+This tool can recognize text spoken in 125 languages, but as I mentioned above, the quality is highest in English.
+For our use case, we'll want to enable a couple of special features, like:

-\-  Automatic Punctuation

-\- Speaker Diarization (recognizing what multiple speakers are saying in a video)

-\- Content filtering (i.e. to filter out profane words)
+\- [Enhanced models](cloud.google.com/speech-to-text?utm_source=blog&utm_medium=partner&utm_campaign=CDR_dal_aiml_ai-dubs_020221).
+These are Speech-to-Text models that have been trained on specific data types ("video," "phone_call") and are usually higher-quality.
+We'll use the "video" model, of course.

+\- Profanity filters.
+This flag prevents the API from returning any naughty words.

+\- Word time offsets.
+This flag tells the API that we want transcribed words returned along with the times that the speaker said them.
+We'll use these timestamps to help align our subtitles and dubs with the source video.

+To enable these options, you'll the Speech-to-Text API with this configuration (in Python):

+`config = speech.RecognitionConfig(`

+`language_code="en-US"`

+`enable_automatic_punctuation=True,`

+`enable_word_time_offsets=True,`

+`speech_contexts=[{"phrases": ["Dale", "Machine Learning"], "boost": 15}],`

+`profanity_filter=True,`

+`use_enhanced="video",`

+`model="video")`

+``

 To extract audio from video files, I used the handy Python library [PyDub](https://github.com/jiaaro/pydub).